 5. Keep detailed planting records

 Detailed records on Enlist E3® soybean field locations will be very important this year.
-Download and use the Pioneer Seeds app to keep track of what you've planted in each field.
+Download and use the Granular Insights app to keep track of what you've planted in each field.
 It is beneficial to keep detailed records on field locations and share records with those responsible for weed control to ensure the right herbicides are applied to the right herbicide-tolerant traits.

 Give your Pioneer® brand Enlist E3® soybeans a better chance at higher yields by following this checklist.
 And don’t forget to use the knowledge and resources of your local Pioneer team for even more tips and region-specific guidance.